 We all know that water is essential to our health.
 But what kind of water should you use for your CPAP machine?
+(Hint, the short answer is CPAP water.)
 There is still some confusion about the water that should be used in a CPAP humidifier, and with the growing popularity of alkaline water, some users are wondering if that is a good choice in place of the recommended vapor distilled water.

 What’s the difference, and which one is better for you?
 What is alkaline water?
 Does it impact the function of your CPAP equipment?
 Let’s look at these two different types of water to conclude which type of water should be used in a CPAP machine.
 We will also discuss the side effects of using alkaline water in a CPAP humidifier.
 Stay tuned!